With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 The Jockey Club expertly timed an all-out political push.
 It had formed a political action committee, or PAC, in late 2015, the same period in which it initially contracted with 5 Stones.
 In the 2020 election cycle, the PAC contributed $64,000 to the campaigns of federal candidates or affiliated committees, most of them Republicans.
 It sent $20,000 to McConnell and a committee in his name, and $5,000 to the Senate Georgia Battleground Fund, which was working to help Republicans, and McConnell, keep Senate control.
 The Coalition for Horse Racing Integrity, which includes the Jockey Club, other horsemen groups and animal welfare organizations, has spent $830,000 on lobbying since 2018, according to OpenSecrets.org.

 In September 2020, the week of the delayed Kentucky Derby and roughly six months after the indictments, McConnell announced that he was introducing his own legislation, the Horseracing Integrity and Safety Act of 2020.
-McConnell said that after reading an editorial in The Post condemning the sport following the indictments, he “gasped” and “thought it might be a good time to talk to all the various players" about another attempt at legislation.
+McConnell said that after reading an editorial in The Washington Post condemning the sport following the indictments, he “gasped” and “thought it might be a good time to talk to all the various players” about another attempt at legislation.

-According to members of the Jockey Club, who were involved in the negotiations, McConnell’s new bill reflected a compromise in order to get Churchill Downs to support it.
+According to members of the Jockey Club, who were involved in the negotiations, McConnell’s new bill reflected a compromise to get Churchill Downs to support it.
 “I think when Sen. McConnell saw the need to get this done, I believe he probably spoke with Churchill Downs, and they mutually agreed that they needed to get behind it and help get it done,” Hancock said.

 The most significant change from the previous version of the bill was that Tygart and USADA were removed from the governing authority, replaced by nine directors, four of whom were to be from the horse industry.
 Instead, USADA would be hired as the anti-doping enforcement agency, pending a contractual agreement.
 McConnell’s bill also mandated track safety measures.

-The final hurdle was squeezing the legislation into a hotly contested spending bill that included $900 billion in long-delayed covid-19 relief that passed in December.
+The final hurdle was squeezing the legislation into a hotly contested spending bill that included $900 billion in long-delayed coronavirus relief that passed in December.
 Gural, a longtime Democratic donor, said the Jockey Club mostly worked on the Republicans while he handled his side.
 The bill passed, and two days after Christmas, President Donald Trump signed the act into law.

 It has since been the target of lawsuits from horse industry groups that have decried it as unconstitutional and said it “gives power to regulate an entire industry to a private group of industry insiders.”
 If it survives the litigation, the new authority will go into effect by mid-2022.
 In the meantime — and for the foreseeable future — the Jockey Club and Gural have said they plan to continue funding 5 Stones’ shadowy investigative efforts.